SwissPedHealth-PipelineDev/docs/pages/variant_concept.md

 # Variant features to RDF concept metadata

+{: .note }
+This process is starting with `sequencing_assay`, which includes `library_preparation`, `sequencing_run`, etc. We will continue through the pipeline until we reach the final end-point required to report a pathogenic variant.

 This documentation outlines the transformation of variant information from whole genome sequence (WGS) data to a format adhering to RDF structure data concepts.
 The aim is to ensure that the omic output from genomic analyses can be seamlessly integrated into clinical data warehouses with high fidelity and clarity.